-This week we celebrated Pesach Sheini, the Second Pesach, perhaps the most unique holiday on the Jewish calendar.
-For most people, it just meant eating more matzah (as if we hadn't eaten enough already) on a regular weekday.
+This past week we celebrated Pesach Sheini, the Second Pesach, perhaps the most unique holiday on the Jewish calendar.
+For most people, it just meant eating more matzah on a regular weekday.
 But for those of us seeking a second chance, it's an eye-opener.